-The early 90’s were an exciting time for Southeast Asia.
+The early 90’s, when the Khiri Travel story begins, were an exciting time for Southeast Asia.
 The region had shook off decades of regional, domestic, and international conflict that had cost millions of lives and, to quote the then Thai Prime Minister Chatichai Choonhavan, was transforming “from a battlefield into a marketplace.”

 In 1993, Cambodia had its UN-led elections which prompted the recovery from the brutal Pol Pot era and subsequent civil war.
 In 1994, President Clinton lifted the trade embargo on Vietnam that had been in place since 1975.
 In that same year, the Friendship Bridge spanning the Mekong opened, connecting Thailand to Laos.

 Khiri’s founder, Willem Niemeijer, had worked in the Thai travel industry since 1987, the year of the highly successful “Visit Thailand” campaign.
 In 1992, Willem was amongst the first group of journalists and travelers to journey overland from Bangkok to Danang in Vietnam.
 (The adventures of this trip can be found in James’ Eckardt’s book “On the Bus“).
 From there, he continued his solo travels to Cambodia.

 Meanwhile, Khiri’s co-founder, Frans Betgem, was leading adventurous tours in Vietnam.
 Despite having to work with the country’s heavy-handed bureaucracy, he traveled up and down Vietnam at least 15 times.